In Person (film): Plot

-Glamorous movie star Carol Corliss suffers from agoraphobia.
+Glamorous movie star Carol Corliss has agoraphobia.
 Her fear of large groups of people, including her adoring fans, causes the actress to assume a veiled, buck-toothed disguise whenever she is in public.
 Carol's psychiatrist, Dr. Aaron Sylvester, recommends a vacation in the mountains as a cure.
 After she faints in a large crowd, outdoorsman Emory Muir rescues her, never believing the drab woman could be a movie star.
 Carol pretends to be the plain Miss Clara Colfax and convinces Muir to take her to his mountain retreat to recover.
 He reluctantly agrees, and allows Carol to stay in the lake cabin.

-There, George sees her swimming undisguised and wonders as to her true identity.
-George phones her psychiatrist, who declines to name his patient.
-While in town, George discovers a picture of Carol Corliss and realizes his guest "Clara" is, in fact, the famous actress.
-Upon his return, Carol decides to reveal herself to George, but he acts unimpressed and pretends to disbelieve her.
-In the cabin, Carol hears herself on the radio singing "Got a New Lease on Life," and she sings and dances along for George to no avail.
+There, Emory sees her swimming undisguised and wonders as to her true identity.
+Emory phones her psychiatrist, who declines to name his patient.
+While in town, Emory discovers a picture of Carol Corliss and realizes his guest "Clara" is, in fact, the famous actress.
+Upon his return, Carol decides to reveal herself to Emory, but he acts unimpressed and pretends to disbelieve her.
+In the cabin, Carol hears herself on the radio singing "Got a New Lease on Life," and she sings and dances along for Emory to no avail.
 He is only "convinced" of her real persona once she takes him to the movie theatre where her newest film is showing.

-Over time, Carol begins to realize she is falling for George.
+Over time, Carol begins to realize she is falling for Emory.
 Matters are complicated further when Carol's frequent film co-star, Jay Holmes, arrives at the lake to confess his love for her.